Welcome to today's edition of the Rush 24-7 podcast.

 Oh, I can't believe I have to say it.

-Oh my it looks like they're Islamic terrorists.
+It looks like they're Islamic terrorists.

-Last Friday morning CBS special report on the manhunt, co-anchor Gail King talking with Charlie Rose and Scott Pelley.
+Co-anchor Gail King talking with Charlie Rose and Scott Pelley.

-Gail King says, News this morning, the suspects are from Chechnya.
+Gail King says, news this morning, the suspects are from Chechnya.

 That's what everybody's been talking about.